kaniblu/hangul-utils/README.md

 **Note that `LD_LIBRARY_PATH` must be set to point to `/usr/local/lib:/usr/lib`**

-The script above will set that for you, but you must set it yourself after a restart.
+The script above will set that for you temporarily, but you must set it yourself after a restart.

 Then install Open Korean Text Python Wrapper by running